CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 It is recommended to create an overview of the various administrative activities, which work can be carried out in which way.
 First and foremost, it is important to note whether certain activities can not normally be carried out in a particular way.

 * Local administration
- The administration of clients directly through access via the console is only manageable for a small number of computers and will usually be an exception in environments with a larger number of clients.
+ The administration of clients directly through access via the console is only manageable for a small number of computers and will usually represent an exceptional case in environments with a larger number of clients.
 If, for once, the IT operation has to work locally on a client, it is important, for example, that the administrator ensures that the password can not be spied out when authenticating via a password.
 If necessary, consideration should be given to using one-time passwords or the like for such work.
 * Administration with the help of a boot medium
  For certain administration work to be performed locally on a client, it may be advantageous to use an external boot medium from which the client is started (see also SYS.2.1.M4 Regular Backup).
 This offers the advantage that the administrator can be sure of a "clean" system environment.
 However, this method also has a number of disadvantages, such as a higher cost.
 In addition, it is usually not possible in this way to understand certain error messages that occur during operation.
 * Remote administration